Gravitational instability in partially ionized plasmas: A two-fluid approach

 \section{Conclusion}

-We have studied the gravitational instability, i.e., RTI for low-frequency, long-wavelength electrostatic waves in partially ionized magnetoplasmas by considering a new two-fluid model, in which electrons and neutrals are treated as a single fluid with an effective charge and mass, and ions are treated as a separate fluid.
+We have studied the gravitational instability, i.e., RTI, for low-frequency, long-wavelength electrostatic waves in partially ionized magnetoplasmas using a new two-fluid model in which electrons and neutrals behave as a single fluid with an effective charge and mass, and ions as a separate fluid.
 The two fluids interact via electron-neutral and ion-neutral collisions.
-In contrast to classical RTI in fully ionized plasmas \cite{chen1983}, a new length scale of plasma density inhomogeneity appears, leading to modification in the Brunt-V{\"a}is{\"a}l{\"a} frequency.
-We have shown that the growth rate of instability is significantly modified by the influence of ion-neutral collisions and wave propagation transverse to the magnetic field, thereby modifying the known results in the literature.
+In contrast to classical RTI in fully ionized plasmas \citep{chen1983}, a new length scale of plasma density inhomogeneity appears, leading to modification in the Brunt-V{\"a}is{\"a}l{\"a} frequency.
+We have shown that the growth rate of instability is significantly modified by ion-neutral collisions and wave propagation transverse to the magnetic field, thereby altering the results reported in the literature.
 The growth rate can be maximized either for $\kappa\equiv k_x/k_y,~f\equiv \nu_{\rm{in}}/\Omega_{\rm{ci}}\ll1$, or when $\kappa>1$ and $f\sim0.64$.
-However, it can be minimized at $f\ll1$ irrespective of the values of $\kappa$.
+However, it minimizes at $f\gg 1$ regardless of $\kappa$.
 We have estimated that the time scales of instability can range from approximately $\tau_{\rm{RTI}}\sim1$ minute to $80$ minutes, such as in the ionospheric E region, or from $\tau_{\rm{RTI}}\sim1$ minute to $2$ minutes, relevant to the solar chromosphere.
-Interestingly, $\tau_{\rm{RTI}}\sim80$ is close to the reported lifetime of the solar prominence threads \cite{diaz2012}.
-Thus, our results can also be applicable to PIPs in the solar prominences.
-However, we have considered a simple model, and the prediction is based on a linear analysis; so, nonlinear treatments with a more advanced model may be necessary to verify our prediction \cite{lukin2024}.
+Interestingly, $\tau_{\rm{RTI}}\sim80$ is close to the reported lifetime of the solar prominence threads \citep{diaz2012}.
+Thus, our results are also applicable to PIPs in solar prominences.
+However, we have considered a simple model and performed a linear analysis; therefore, nonlinear treatments with a more advanced model may be necessary to verify our prediction \citep{lukin2024}.
 Nevertheless, the present linear analysis in the EN-ion two-fluid model will provide guidelines for advancing existing theories in the literature and verifying future observational data in solar PIPs.

-\section{ACKNOWLEDGMENTS}
+\section{Acknowledgments}

 V. Krishan gratefully acknowledges the valuable support received from the Department of Mathematics, Visva-Bharati, Santiniketan, during her visit.